ASTM E1968-98(2003) - 10.11.1998

 2. Referenced Documents

-Standard Practice for Receiving, Documenting, Storing, and Retrieving Evidence in a Forensic Science Laboratory
+Standard Practice for Receiving, Documenting, Storing, and Retrieving Evidence by a Forensic Service Provider

-Standard Guide for Sampling Seized Drugs for Qualitative and Quantitative Analysis
+Standard Practice for Sampling Seized Drugs for Qualitative and Quantitative Analysis

-Standard Guide for Physical Evidence Labeling and Related Documentation
+Standard Practice for Physical Evidence Labeling and Related Documentation